mritunjaysharma394/vowpal-wiki/Matrix-factorization-example.md

 ## Multiple features in a namespace

-Alternatively you we can represent your data as in ``multiple-features.vw``:
+Alternatively you can represent your data as in ``multiple-features.vw``:
 ```
 1 |user 1 |item a P
 ```